+44 (0) 1908 774323

 HMRC Taking A Good Look At Savvy Online Sellers

-HMRC's new data sharing initiative, which aligns with the OECD's global objective to tackle tax evasion, has been met with mixed reactions from the online sellers ...
+HMRC's new data sharing initiative, which aligns with the OECD's global objective to tackle tax evasion, has been met with mixed reactions from online sellers ...

 It's crucial for online sellers to ensure that their income is accurately reported!